Esteban Santiago went to baggage claim and picked up his one piece of checked luggage.

 Who is Esteban Santiago?

-Law enforcement officials identified Esteban Santiago, 26, as the suspect in the five deaths at Fort Lauderdale-Hollywood International Airport.
+Law enforcement officials have identified Santiago, 26, as the suspect in the five deaths at Fort Lauderdale-Hollywood International Airport.

 Santiago didn’t resist when he was taken into custody, Broward County Sheriff Scott Israel said.
 According to his booking information, Santiago is being held without bond on a murder charge.